Private landlord advice

 - is occupied by more than one household and where more than one household shares - or lacks - an amenity, such as a bathroom, toilet or cooking facilities

 - is occupied by more than one household and is a converted building - but not entirely self-contained flats (whether or not some amenities are shared or lacking)

 - is converted self contained flats, but does not meet as a minimum standard the requirements of the 1991 Building Regulation, and at least one third of the flats are occupied under short tenancies.

 If you wish to find out more about HMOs there is a handbook detailing what they are, why they should be licenced and advice about what to look for in a home with multiple occupants.
-If you have any queries or concerns you can contact us on 0121 569 5232, send us an email or visit the Homestamp website for further information.
+If you have any queries or concerns you can send us an email or visit the Homestamp website for further information.